 Lack of control is a factor in burnout and in stress.

-Setting goals and establishing action plans helps to restore a sense of control.
+Setting goals and establishing action plans helps to restore a sense of control and reduce financial stress.
 Even if your plan is to increase your savings rate after debt is paid down, you have a plan, you understand your options, and to the extent possible, you’re in control.